All Posts

 Chargeback insurance works like most other insurance.
 You pay a fee monthly, annually, or per transaction, and under certain circumstances, you can get your money back when you receive a chargeback.

-Chargeback insurance is only available for Card-Not-Present (CNP) transactions.
+Chargeback insurance is available for Card-Not-Present (CNP) transactions.

 If a brick-and-mortar store processes a transaction with a physical card (Card-Present), it doesn’t need chargeback insurance.
 It is legally protected from fraud liabilities.